Invictus Games: 2017 Invictus Games

 Toronto hosted the 2017 Invictus Games in September 2017 during Canada's sesquicentennial.
 Building from hosting the Pan American and Parapan American Games in 2015, Toronto's organizers planned to feature more competitors, nations and sports—such as ice events—than previously.

-Unlike prior games which were hosted at a single site, multiple venues around the Greater Toronto Area hosted the 12 sporting events and opening and closing ceremonies.
+Unlike prior Games which were hosted at a single site, multiple venues around the Greater Toronto Area hosted the 12 sporting events and opening and closing ceremonies.
 The Air Canada Centre hosted the ceremonies.
 Fort York National Historic Site hosted the archery; Nathan Phillips Square hosted wheelchair tennis; Ryerson University's Mattamy Athletic Centre hosted the indoor rowing, powerlifting, sitting volleyball, wheelchair basketball and wheelchair rugby; St. George's Golf and Country Club hosted the golf; The Distillery District hosted the Jaguar Land Rover driving challenge; High Park hosted cycling; Toronto Pan Am Sports Centre hosted swimming, sitting volleyball and wheelchair basketball; and York Lions Stadium hosted the athletics.

 Michael Burns was the CEO for the 2017 Games, and the official mascot for the Games was Vimy, a Labrador.

 All 15 countries from the 2016 Games were invited back, with new invitations going to Romania and Ukraine.

 2018 Invictus Games

 Bids to host the 2018 Invictus Games closed in December 2015.
 The Gold Coast in Australia announced its intention to bid, using facilities built for the 2018 Commonwealth Games.
 In November 2016, Sydney, Australia, was announced as the host city.

 Patrick Kidd was the CEO.
 The Royal Australian Mint released a commemorative $1 coin featuring Braille text in the lead-up to the Games.

 All 17 countries from the 2017 Games were invited back, with an invitation extended to Poland.

 Off the back of the Invictus Games in Sydney, legacy organisation Invictus Australia was set up to continue to support veterans and their families through sport within Australia beyond the games period.
-It has partnerships with the Australian Sports Commission and Volunteering Australia.
+It had partnerships with the Australian Sports Commission and Volunteering Australia.
+In May 2026, the government of Australia stated that it would discontinue its $9 million funding pledge to Invictus Australia in the 2026 budget, a decision that was eventually reversed later in the same month.